stanfordnlp/CoreNLP/_pages/cleanxml.md

 ### Example

-Here is an example of setting many of these options for various LDC-style XML files:
+Here is an example of setting many of these options for an XML file that is similar to various LDC XML formats:

 ```
 clean.xmltags = headline|dateline|text|post